VirtualBrainLab/vbl-docs/source/ephys_link/development.md

 ### Set the position of a manipulator

-Instructs a manipulator to go to a position relative to the origin in µm.
+Instructs a manipulator to go to a position relative to the origin in mm.

 Manipulators move asynchronously from each other.
 This means large batches of movement events can be sent to the server for several manipulators and each